8none1/pytrionesmqtt/README.md

 ## Support this project
  - Contributions welcome
- - If you're going to buy some lights, use this affiliate link to the version I bought: https://amzn.to/2V7f2u6
+ - If you're going to buy some lights, use this affiliate link to the version I bought: https://amzn.to/2V7f2u6  I'm no Big Clive but I took the top of the power-supply-come-controller and it's pretty well made.
+Nice seperation between the high voltage and low voltage side, and what looks like decent power supply circuitry.
  - Test it and log bugs